-If you are asking for a security interest in the borrower’s property, it is best to check the government registry to see if there are already security interests in the property.
+If you’re asking for a security interest in the borrower’s property, it’s best to check the government registry to see if there are already security interests in the property.

 Both lender and borrower should have a clear understanding of expectations and repayment terms.
 Otherwise, problems and hard feelings can arise.
 A written loan agreement will protect both of you.
-See below under “Prevent problems” for tips on putting your agreement in writing.
+See below under “Take action to protect yourself” for tips on putting your agreement in writing.